-Who is it for: British TV lovers looking to stream past shows from the main UK broadcasters
+Who is it for: British TV lovers looking to stream past (and some new) shows from the main UK broadcasters.

-- A growing selection of British content from ITV, BBC and Channel 5 (Channel 4 coming in 2020)
+- A growing selection of British programmes from ITV, BBC, Channel 4 and Channel 5

 - Classic British films

-- Streaming quality is great, most in HD
+- Streaming quality is great, mostly in HD

 - Cheaper than Netflix

-- Plenty of popular BBC / ITV shows are missing
+- Plenty of popular BBC / ITV shows are still missing

 As a streaming service for devoted fans of British TV, BritBox does what it sets out to do, with plenty of available content.
-But it’s far from being “the ultimate” British content library (yet?), it has far fewer titles in total than Netflix or Amazon Video, and most of its content has already been available – or still is – on other platforms, it is close to being “the ultimate” British content library.
+And although much of its content has already been available (or still is) on other platforms, it is close to being “the ultimate” British content library.
 But if you’re looking for NEW stuff to watch – you might have to go elsewhere.

 Table of Contents